GhostWriters/DockSTARTer/docs/apps/samba.md

 Samba is using the `SMB` protocol to share Linux mounts, which then are accessible and mountable on a Windows computer.

-By default, Samba will share all media directories and [Docker config directory](https://dockstarter.com/basics/env-var-info/#dockerconfdir) over SMB on the host.
+By default, Samba will share all media directories and [Docker Config Directory](https://dockstarter.com/basics/env-var-info/#dockerconfdir) over SMB on the host.
 All of these directories will be placed inside whatever share name is specified for `SAMBA_SHARENAME` on your `.env` file.
 These shares are protected with username `ds` and password `ds` by default, but **can and should be** changed on your `.env` file.

 ## Access Shares